dbgrande/GrandeModular/README.md

 - **Frequency CV input:** With a DC signal, this provides a V/Oct offset from the **Frequency knob** setting.
 With an AC signal, this frequency modulates all the LFO outputs.
 In addition, it defines the number of polyphonic output channels.

+- **Negative CV mode button:** Since there wasn't room for an attenuverter, I've included a small button next to the Frequency CV input to provide the -verter functionality (internally multiplies the CV input by –1).
+Combined with my **VCA3** or **VCA4** modules, this provides full attenuverter control.

 - **Ratio knobs:** Adjusts each separate LFO from 0.0039× (1/256×) to 256×, with a default of 1×. *(Note that too extreme combinations of primary frequency and ratio settings can cause the LFOs to exceed their frequency range.)*

 - **Warning lights:** Red warning lights will turn on when the combination of Frequency and Ratio knobs are getting close to each LFO’s frequency limits—approximately 1/1024 Hz to 1024 Hz. *(**Note:** Warning lights disabled when Frequency CV input connected.)*